2018ik/2018ik.github.io/_wiki/heart.markdown

 Our heart is loving organ (Mark 12:30); as such we must exercise our heart to love the Lord before we do anything else.
 If we focus solely on our spirit, to touch the Spirit in our spirit, and forget about loving the Lord, that would be terrible.
 Actually, all spiritual experience begins with the heart.
 All believers need a simple turn to just love the Lord.

+The heart is in a sense a gateway into one's being.
+An open heart is required for receiving God.
+This applies not only to initial salvation, but to all spiritual experience.

 ## Biblical Basis

 ### Soul